|

 pleasant surprise at the Diefenbaker Canada Centre, nestled in the

+heart of the picturesque University of Saskatchewan campus in Saskatoon.
 Instead of a sombre museum in keeping with the Chief's image, what's

 greeted visitors in recent years has ranged from the historic Magna